-While it may seem strange to spend time observing the way your furkid sleeps, the different positions they adopt give a glimpse into what they’re thinking and feeling.
-From relaxed and content to on guard and seeking alone time, every sleep pose your kitty strikes tells a story.
-Learning to decipher these stories will ensure you and your cat share a harmonious living environment.
+The different positions they adopt give a glimpse into what they might be thinking and feeling.
+From relaxed and content, to on guard and seeking alone time, every pose that your cat strikes tells a different story.
+Discovering how to uncover the meanings behind this will help ensure that you and your cat share a harmonious living environment.

-So whether you’ve shelled out on a smaller cat bed that lets your kitty curl up perfectly or a luxury cat bed that lets them stretch it out, let’s take a look at six common cat sleep positions and what they mean so that you know when to come close and when to steer clear.
+Whether you’ve purchased a smaller cat bed that lets your cat curl up, or a luxury cat bed that allows them to have a stretch, here are the six most common cat sleep positions, and what they tell you about your cat.

 1) The cat loaf

-When your cat tucks all of their paws underneath their body and curls their tail around while keeping their head in an upright position with the eyes closed, they’ve assumed the ‘loaf’ position.
+When your cat tucks their paws underneath their body and curls their tail around, while keeping their head in an upright position and their eyes closed, they have assumed the ‘loaf’ position.

-Resembling a loaf of bread, this pose demonstrates a laid-back but attentive attitude and shows that your cat is equally ready for sleep or a surprise attack.
-Aware of their surroundings, the loaf position allows your kitty to remain alert and lets them snooze without slipping into a deep slumber.
+So named due to it resembling a loaf of bread, this demonstrates a laid-back but attentive attitude, and indicates that your cat is ready either for sleep or a surprise attack.
+Aware of their surroundings, the loaf allows your kitty to remain alert, while at the same time allowing them to snooze without slipping into too much of a deep sleep.

-If you find your furkid assuming the loaf position, it’s a good sign they’re feeling content.
-You may also notice them adopting this pose frequently in the cooler months as it’s a great way for them to retain body heat.
-For the furbaby who just can’t heat up, we highly recommend the K&H Thermo-Snuggly Sleeper Heated Pet Bed, it’ll leave your kitty feeling as warm as toast.
+If you see your cat in this position, it’s a sign that they’re feeling content.
+You may notice them adopting this pose more frequently in the cooler months, as it’s a more efficient way of retaining body heat.
+If your cat likes to stay warm, we recommend the K&H Thermo-Snuggly Sleeper Heated Pet Bed – it’ll leave your kitty feeling as warm as toast.

 2) Belly up